codemod-com/docs/blog/2023-8-23dream-migration/index.md

 darkImageSrc="/img/docs/cli/quickstart/intuita-learn-workflow.mp4"/>

-If you find this artcile useful or have some ideas or feedback you want to share, [drop me a line](https://join.slack.com/t/intuita-inc/shared_invite/zt-1bjj5exxi-95yPfWi71HcO2p_sS5L2wA).
+If you find this article useful or have some ideas or feedback you want to share, [drop me a line](https://join.slack.com/t/intuita-inc/shared_invite/zt-1bjj5exxi-95yPfWi71HcO2p_sS5L2wA).